bbddstory/loop11/README.md

 ### `"-- Reverse proxy running on port 5050"`

-Lastly use this script to start the project:
+Lastly, in a different terminal use this script to start the project:

 ### `npm start`

-The browser will start automatically.
+The browser will open automatically.